microsoft/vscode-docs/api/extension-guides/workspace-trust.md

 ### Commands, views, or other UI

-When the user has not trusted the workspace, they will operating in Restricted Mode with functionality geared towards browsing code.
-Any features that you want to disable in Restricted Mode should be hidden from the user.
-This can be done via [when clause contexts](/api/reference/when-clause-contexts) and the context key `isWorkspaceTrusted`.
+When the user has not trusted the workspace, they will be operating in Restricted Mode with limited functionality geared towards browsing code.
+Any features that you disable in Restricted Mode should be hidden from the user.
+This can be done via [when clause contexts](/api/references/when-clause-contexts) and the context key `isWorkspaceTrusted`.
 A command can still be called even if it is not presented in the UI, so you should block execution or not register a command based on the API above in your extension code.

 ### Configurations (settings)